yash-singhal-wd/ssd-assignment-2/README.md

 - Then copy and paste the code in q1a.sql, or, run the file using source command.
 - This creates a procedure named 'PopulateNewHike2022'.
 - Running the procedure shows the newly populated 'hike2022' table.
+- The procedure already selects * from the hike2022 table.

 ```
 USE DATABASE ASSIGNMENT2;